MCMicS/jenkins-control-plugin/README.md

-# Jenkins Control Plugin for IntelliJ IDEA
+# Jenkins Plugin for IntelliJ IDEA

 ## ChangeLog
 See CHANGELOG.txt